 Show detailsIntroduction

-The normal physiology of lactation is a process that begins to take effect well before the initial latch of the newborn infant.
+The normal physiology of lactation begins well before the newborn's initial latch.
 It requires the breast to change in composition, size, and shape during each stage of female development.
 Development includes puberty, pregnancy, and lactation.
 These stages are influenced by a cascade of physiologic changes that are crucial to successful breastfeeding.
 This article will review the development of the mammary gland (mammogenesis), the process by which the mammary gland develops the ability to secrete milk (lactogenesis), and the process of milk production (lactation).[1][2][3]

 Issues of Concern

-The process of lactation and breastfeeding can be negatively affected by anything that interrupts the normal development of the female breast, or that interferes with the production of milk.
+The processes of lactation and breastfeeding can be adversely affected by any factor that disrupts the normal development of the female breast or interferes with milk production.
 Women who have had breast augmentation may experience issues with lactation and breastfeeding, but this is dependent on the location of the incision.
-Incisions made in the armpit are more favorably for normal breastfeeding; whereas, the "smile" incision around the areola increases the woman's risk of having breastfeeding issues.
+Incisions made in the armpit are more favorable for normal breastfeeding; whereas, the "smile" incision around the areola increases the woman's risk of having breastfeeding issues.

-In the post-partum period, some women may experience difficulty with lactation if they have inadequate milk production, poor milk extraction, and insufficient caloric intake to meet demands.
-Current recommendations for lactating women is to have a minimum excess of 500 calories per day to meet the caloric demands for milk production.
-Women are also encouraged to empty the breast as often as possible, typically every 2 to 3 hours to maintain milk supply.
+In the postpartum period, some women may experience difficulties with lactation due to inadequate milk production, poor milk extraction, or insufficient caloric intake to meet demands.
+Current recommendations for lactating women are to consume a minimum daily excess of 500 calories to meet the energy demands of milk production.
+Women are also encouraged to express milk as often as possible, typically every 2 to 3 hours, to maintain milk supply.
 [4][5][6][7]

 Cellular Level

-It is important to learn the normal anatomy and cellular composition of breast tissue to understand the physiologic process of lactation.
+It is important to understand the normal anatomy and cellular composition of breast tissue to elucidate the physiologic processes of lactation.
 The normal breast consists of 2 major structures (ducts and lobules), 2 types of epithelial cells (luminal and myoepithelial), and 2 types of stroma (interlobular and intralobular).
 Six to 10 major duct orifices open onto the skin surface of the nipple.
 The uppermost portion is lined with keratinized squamous cells that abruptly change to the double-layered epithelium (luminal and myoepithelial) of the remainder of the duct and lobule system.
-Large ducts will eventually lead to the terminal duct lobular unit, and these terminal ducts will then branch into grape-like clusters of small acini to form a lobule.
-There are 3 types of lobules, type 1, 2, and 3 which form at different stages in a woman's development.
+Large ducts ultimately lead to the terminal duct lobular unit, and these terminal ducts branch into grape-like clusters of small acini, forming a lobule.
+There are 3 types of lobules, types 1, 2, and 3, which form at different stages in a woman's development.
 Lobules increase progressively in number and size, and by the end of pregnancy, the breast is composed almost entirely of lobules separated by small amounts of the stroma.
 Only with the onset of pregnancy does the breast become completely mature and functional.[8]

 Development